-Working Capital and Other Operating Assets and Liabilities Cash used for working capital was \$7.1 million during the three months ended June 30, 2021, an increase of \$6.0 million from the cash used for working capital of \$1.1 million during the three months ended June 30, 2020.
-These increases in cash used for working capital and other operating assets and liabilities were primarily due to increases in inventory and accounts receivable, partially offset by changes in accounts payable and accrued expenses.
+Working Capital and Other Operating Assets and Liabilities Cash used for working capital was \$2.8 million during the three months ended June 30, 2022, a decrease of \$4.3 million from the cash used for working capital of \$7.1 million during the three months ended June 30, 2021.
+These decreases in cash used for working capital and other operating assets and liabilities were primarily due to improved collections of accounts receivable, lower inventory purchases and lower warranty claims.
+Additionally, the change in accounts payable and accrued expenses was primarily due to increased accounts payable payments to vendors.

-Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three ended June 30, 2021, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about our ability to meet obligations as they became due over the next twelve months from the date of issuance of our first quarter of Fiscal 2022 interim condensed consolidated financial statements.
-Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued impact of the COVID-19 pandemic, volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making its products more expensive in such markets and ongoing global geopolitical tensions.
-We incurred a net loss of \$2.2 million and used net cash in operating activities of \$10.1 million for the three months ended June 30, 2021.
-Our net loss expanded during the three months ended June 30, 2021 compared to the three months ended June 30, 2020 primarily due to increases in selling, general and administrative expense driven by the impacts of the enactment of our Business Continuity Plan in the same period last year, partially offset by the gain on extinguishment of debt as a result of forgiveness of the Paycheck Protection Program ("PPP") loan (see Note 11 - Term Note Payable for further discussion of the PPP loan).
-Cash used for working capital requirements for the quarter were primarily for increases in inventory, which was primarily due to our intent to grow our long-term rental fleet from 10.6 MW to 21.1 MW during Fiscal 2022, as well as the delayed timing of accounts receivable collections due to the COVID-19 pandemic.
-Additionally, we used cash to replace parts under our reliability repair program established during the fourth quarter for Fiscal 2021.
-As of June 30, 2021, we had cash and cash equivalents of \$49.2 million, and outstanding debt of \$50.9 million at fair value (see Note 11 - Term Note Payable for further discussion of the outstanding debt).
+Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three months ended June 30, 2022, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about our ability to meet obligations as they became due over the next twelve months from the date of issuance of our first quarter of Fiscal 2023 interim condensed consolidated financial statements.
+Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued negative impact by the volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making our products more expensive in such markets, the COVID-19 pandemic, the Russian invasion of Ukraine, and ongoing global geopolitical tensions.
+We incurred a net loss of \$2.1 million and used net cash in operating activities of \$3.4 million for the three months ended June 30, 2022.
+Our net loss improved during the three months ended June 30, 2022 compared to the three months ended June 30, 2021, primarily attributable to increased revenue from microturbine products, higher gross margins from rental revenue, and lower overhead and operating expenses, offset by the gain on extinguishment of debt resulting from the forgiveness of the PPP Loan during the first quarter of Fiscal 2022.
+Cash used for working capital requirements during the quarter were primarily for increases in inventory to grow our long-term rental fleet, as well as increased accounts payable payments to vendors.
+As of June 30, 2022, we had cash and cash equivalents of \$16.9 million and outstanding debt of \$51.0 million at fair value (see Note 10 - Term Note Payable in the Notes to the Condensed Consolidated Financial Statements for further discussion of the outstanding debt), and inventory purchase commitments of approximately \$48.8 million through Fiscal 2023.
+Certain inventory delivery dates and related payments are not firmly scheduled; therefore, amounts under these firm purchase commitments will be payable upon the receipt of the related inventories and consequently may extend beyond 2023.